FredRash/NoteKeeping/Web Pen/Cross-Origin Resource Sharing(CORS).md

 ```
 Note: If the server is configured with the wildcard("*") as the value of Access-Control-Allow-Origin, then the use of the credentials is not allowed.

-CORS Vulnerablities
+CORS Vulnerabilities
-* The Vulnerablities arise from CORS configuration issues.
+* The Vulnerabilities arise from CORS configuration issues.
-* Arise from restricitions on avaliable options set by the Access-Control-Allow-Origin header
+* Arise from restrictions on available options set by the Access-Control-Allow-Origin header
-* The Access-Control-Allow-Origin header forrces developers to use dynamic generation and if the developer implement it poorly, Vulnerablities arise:
+* The Access-Control-Allow-Origin header forces developers to use dynamic generation and if the developer implement it poorly, Vulnerabilities arise:
 	*  Server-generated  Access-Control-Allow-Origin header from client-specified Origin header
 	* Errors parsing Origin header
-		* Grenting access to all domains that end in a specific string
+		* Granting access to all domains that end in a specific string
 			* Example: bank.com
 			* Bypass: maliciousbank.com
 		Granting access to all domains that begin with a specific string
 	* Whitelist bull origin value

-How to find CORS Vulnerablities
+How to find CORS Vulnerabilities
 Black Box Testing
 * Map the App
 * Test the App for dynamic generation